Tragic Story Of Partition

 1924

-Gandhiji supported Muslims for their nature of being attacker and criticized Hindus for their so called inherent cowardness.
+Gandhiji supported Muslims for their nature of being attackers and criticized Hindus for their so-called inherent cowardness.

 1932

-British Prime Minister MacDonald declared "Religious decision" for giving reservation on religion base and separate voters council for Muslims, Sikhs, Dalits, Christians, Europeans and Anglo-Indian showing their "DIVIDE and RULE" policy.
+British Prime Minister MacDonald declared a "Religious decision" for giving reservations on a religious basis and separate voters council for Muslims, Sikhs, Dalits, Christians, Europeans, and Anglo-Indians showing their "DIVIDE and RULE" policy.
 (114)

 1933